First Time Renting or Buying

 It's interesting how all these people from all these different

-places and backgrounds come together with the common bond of
+places and backgrounds come together with the common bond of just

-career or just survived it doesn't really matter.
+survived it doesn't really matter.

 Status seeking is not very evident.
-It's like there no longer
+It's like there no longer is

-is any value in trying to impress the neighbors.
+any value in trying to impress the neighbors.

 Choosing a Park